Wednesday, November 9, 2016

 As a result, walking the streets of Maeystown is the same as walking a street in Germany.
 That is how eerily similar the town is to the homeland of its founding citizens.

 Southern Illinois is known for its rugged, natural beauty.
-With all of its fertile land surrounded by wooded, hilly terrain along with its flowing springs and streams, one can see why immigrants wanted to settle in this beautiful setting.
+With its fertile land surrounded by wooded, hilly terrain and flowing springs and streams, one can see why immigrants wanted to settle in this beautiful setting.
 A landscape with these criteria was exactly what German immigrants were looking for to lay down new roots.
-However, many may not realize that this type of landscape can be found throughout various areas of Germany.
-When German immigrants came to Illinois, they settled in areas such as Maeystown because this was a landscape that they knew, a place where they were comfortable living.
-In their new world, they wanted a landscape that would remind them of home.
-Also, readily available limestone was a desirable feature for a new settlement area because of its building purposes.
-Due to the surrounding limestone bluffs and the previously mentioned advantages of the area, Maeystown must have been a dream-come-true for the early settlers.
-Once immigrants settled here in Maeystown, they did not leave and move farther west for the most part they stayed and enjoyed their new home.
+However, many may not realize this type of landscape can be found throughout various areas of Germany.
+When German immigrants came to Illinois, they settled in areas such as Maeystown because this was a landscape they knew, where they were comfortable living.
+They wanted a landscape that would remind them of home in their new world.
+Also, readily available limestone was desirable for a new settlement area because of its building purposes.
+Due to the surrounding limestone bluffs and the previously mentioned advantages of the area, Maeystown must have been a dream come true for the early settlers.
+Once immigrants settled in Maeystown, they did not leave and moved farther west.
+For the most part, they stayed and enjoyed their new home.

-Corner Georges' Ghost Sign Reads "Hotel - Saloon."
-On the Main Street side of the building.
+Corner George Inns' Ghost Sign Reads "Hotel - Saloon" on the Main Street side of the building.

-Jacob Maeys was born in 1828 in Oggersheim, New Bavaria, which was an area in today's German state Rhineland-Palatinate located in western Germany.
+Jacob Maeys was born in 1828 in Oggersheim, New Bavaria, an area in today's German state Rhineland-Palatinate in western Germany.
 The Meess family, which at the time included Georg, Elizabeth, Jacob and his brother Heinrich (Meess was changed to Maeys after 1844 by Jacob), immigrated to the United States when Jacob was only four years old.
-The Maeys family moved around Pennsylvania for a number of years before the family of seven moved west to Illinois when Jacob was thirteen years old.
-After first moving to a location in the northern portion of Monroe County, the family settled on the Lawson Farm, located in the American Bottom and also in the northern portion of the county, where they rented land to farm.
+The Maeys family moved around Pennsylvania for several years before the family of seven moved west to Illinois when Jacob was thirteen years old.
+After moving to a location in the northern portion of Monroe County, the family settled on the Lawson Farm in the American Bottom and the north portion of the county, where they rented land to farm.
 However, a dark time in their lives was about to begin: the Maeys lost their entire crop to the flood of 1844, which caused countless families untold hardships, and devastating sickness soon followed.
 Early the next year, the family moved to a farm about a mile northeast of the current village of Maeystown.
-Unfortunately, only six weeks after moving to this new farm, Jacob's father, George, passed away, which left Jacob, as the oldest child at sixteen, in charge.
-His family was now entirely dependent on Jacob for its support, rightly marking a new chapter in Jacob Maeys' life.
+Unfortunately, only six weeks after moving to this new farm, Jacob's father, George, passed away, leaving Jacob, the oldest child at sixteen, in charge.
+His family was now entirely dependent on Jacob for its support, marking a new chapter in Jacob Maeys' life.

 Fortunately, Maeys succeeded in his new role as his family's leader.
-He continued to farm the land that was rented by his father and split rails and earned money doing whatever he could.
+He continued to farm the land rented by his father, split rails, and earn money doing whatever he could.
 In 1846, Maeys rented the McRoberts farm, one mile north of today's Maeystown, and moved his family there.
 By 1848, Maeys had accumulated enough money to buy McRoberts Meadow (Survey 704, Claim 316), though he did not move there until 1852.

-He bought the tract due to the large spring located on the property and intended to create a sawmill for lumber.
-Maeys moved to his new property in 1852 when he built a one-room log cabin and the sawmill.
-At that time, there were no other settlers and not the thriving village found there during the latter half of the nineteenth century.
+He bought the tract due to the large spring on the property and intended to create a sawmill for lumber.
+Maeys moved to his new property in 1852 when he built a one-room log cabin and a sawmill.
+At that time, there were no other settlers, and the thriving village was not found there during the latter half of the nineteenth century.
 In the following year, Maeys wed Barbara Fisher, who was also a German immigrant from Osthof in Hesse-Darmstadt, which is in the western central part of modern Germany.

 The Old Post Office and Retail Space on Mill Street at Main Street, Maeystown, Illinois.

-Due to the sluggishness of the stream that it was built over, the mill did not have enough of a water flow to operate.
+Due to the sluggishness of the stream, which was built over, the mill did not have enough water flow to operate.
 Maeys converted to steam power within a year, which made the mill successful for the next three years until Maeys sold his share to his partner of three years and became a farmer again.
-In 1858, Maeys decided to partner with Abraham Poston, who owned the general store in Maeysville (the original name of the town).
+In 1858, Maeys partnered with Abraham Poston, who owned the general store in Maeysville (the town's original name).
 By this time, Maeysville, obviously a name dedicated to Jacob Maeys, had grown to include about two dozen houses.
 Due to its growth, Maeysville gained a post office in 1860, of which Maeys was postmaster.
-The new post office was located in the store, making it convenient for Maeys who worked there.
-In 1867, Maeys bought out Poston's interest in the general store and took over the entire business himself, which he carried out along with continuing his farming.
+The new post office was located in the store, making it convenient for Maeys, who worked there.
+In 1867, Maeys bought out Poston's interest in the general store and took over the entire business, which he did while continuing his farming.

-The Tavern at Maeystown on Main & Mill Streets - still in operation, serving lunch and dinner seven days a week, and breakfast on the weekends.
+The Tavern at Maeystown on Main & Mill Streets - is still in operation, serving lunch and dinner seven days a week and breakfast on the weekends.

 The Tavern at Maeystown on Main & Mill Streets.
 Circa 1910.

 Sometime during the Civil War, Maeys constructed a new brick house for his wife and five children.
-Barbara passed away in 1880; a year-and-a-half later, Jacob married Christine Driemeyer, who was a native of Wersen, Prussia.
+Barbara passed away in 1880; a year and a half later, Jacob married Christine Driemeyer, a native of Wersen, Prussia.
 Maeys fathered six more children during his marriage to Christine, though four of them died soon after they were born.

 A Maeystown House on Main Street.

 Jacob Maeys was a self-motivated man and very well-respected in the area.
-He was a resident of Monroe County from 1841 until his death in 1913 caused by a fall down his cellar steps when he was eighty-four.
+He was a resident of Monroe County from 1841 until he died in 1913 caused by a fall down his cellar steps when he was eighty-four.
 He was considered one of the best citizens in the county.
-His story is truly a memorable one with his trying early years, having to lead his family at an early age and his success against all odds to become a prominent member of the county.
+His story is truly a memorable one, with his trying early years, having to lead his family at an early age, and his success against all odds in becoming a prominent member of the county.

 This hand-painted sign is on the far right side of the Mill

-Officially, Maeysville became a town in 1852 and the name changed to Maeystown in 1860 when the community gained a post office, due to there being another town in Illinois with the name Maeysville.
-In late 1856, Maeys decided to have his property laid out in 66-by-120 foot lots to become the village of Maeysville.
-Maeys platted his land to sell to the numerous German immigrants that arrived in the area.
+Officially, Maeysville became a town in 1852, and the name was changed to Maeystown in 1860 when the community gained a post office due to another town in Illinois with the name Maeysville.
+In late 1856, Maeys decided to have his property laid out in 66-by-120-foot lots to become the village of Maeysville.
+Maeys platted his land to sell to the numerous German immigrants in the area.
 German immigrants coming to St. Louis via New Orleans learned of the hilly Maeystown and bought land there.
 While most of the immigrants were from portions of Bavaria and Hessen, there were also quite a few with ancestral homes in other parts of Germany, such as Westphalia and Worsen in Prussia, Schaumburg-Lippe (in northwestern Germany), Duchy of Nassau (in western Germany) and Dukedom of Mecklenburg-Schwerin (in northeastern Germany).
 Within six years, more than two dozen lots had been sold.

 A Private Home on Main Street, Maeystown, Illinois.

-Most of the Germans who settled in Maeystown were part of the Forty-Eight movement who left Germany for economic and political reasons.
-In deciding where to settle, German immigrants mostly chose distinctly German communities so they would be with people of their own nationality.
+Most Germans who settled in Maeystown were part of the Forty-Eight movement who left Germany for economic and political reasons.
+In deciding where to settle, German immigrants mainly chose distinctly German communities so they would be with people of their own nationality.
 As previously mentioned, they also chose land which reminded them of home.
-They wanted surroundings that made them feel as comfortable as possible in a new world.
-With its steep hills, wooded surroundings, and abundant streams, Maeystown seemed to be an ideal location for a new German community.
-Many Germans decided to settle there and the village began to grow.
+They wanted surroundings that made them feel comfortable in a new world.
+With its steep hills, wooded surroundings, and abundant streams, Maeystown is ideal for a new German community.
+Many Germans decided to settle there, and the village began to grow.

 Many of the original citizens of the village came directly to Maeystown or first settled in other areas of Monroe County and later moved to Maeystown.
-Many of the German immigrants who came to settle in Maeystown were not farmers, but tradesmen and professionals who had something to offer the community.
-The variety of trades and professionals as well as farmers made the community almost self-sufficient.
+Many German immigrants who came to settle in Maeystown were not farmers but tradesmen and professionals with something to offer the community.
+The variety of trades, professionals, and farmers made the community almost self-sufficient.
 Besides Maeys, the first citizens of Maeystown included: Ludwig (Louis) Ahlheim, cooper; Peter Bickelhaupt, blacksmith; John Coleman, carpenter; Jacob Empt, vintner; Martin Fornbauer, stonemason; Jacob Hoffmann, tavern owner and brickyard operator; Sebastian Holzmeier, carpenter; Ludwig (Louis) Krone, shoemaker; Jacob Pilliard, sawmill operator; Abram (Abraham) Poston, mercantile owner; Peter Ray, horse trader and tavern owner; Adam Ruch, butcher and peddler; John Schaefer, hotelier; Carl Siebenmann, wagonmaker; Heinrich Quernheim, furniture maker and undertaker; Charles Wilhelmj, doctor; Heinrich Wippermann, tailor; and Anton Zeitinger, miller.
 Most men had their businesses in their homes, except for the mill and general store, which had a hall above.

 Maeystown, Illinois - Sky View

-As for the reason why so many Germans settled in Maeystown during this short span of years, today it can only be speculation.
-No one knows the true reason why this became an all-German community, which drew the immigrants to this little town in the bluffs of southern Illinois.
+As for why so many Germans settled in Maeystown during this short span of years, today, it can only be speculated.
+No one knows why this became an all-German community, which drew the immigrants to this little town in the bluffs of southern Illinois.
 Some speculation exists that Jacob Maeys spent time at the boat landings south of Maeystown and the not-too-distant St. Louis, Missouri, and spread the word of his building a traditional German community in the Illinois countryside.
 Perhaps, as the German immigrants traveled up the Mississippi River and the boats made their stops along the way to St. Louis, they heard the word of Maeystown and wanted to settle there.
-Perhaps it was Maeys' sawmill that sparked settlement in Maeystown.
+It may have been Maeys' sawmill that sparked settlement in Maeystown.
 Inevitably, sawmills were magnets for settlement due to readily available cut lumber.
-No one knows the true reason since there was no defined plan of settlement.
+No one knows the true reason since there was no defined settlement plan.

 "Historic Maeystown"